therealsphinx/support.balsamiq.com/content/tutorials/symbol.md

 * * *

 ## 6\.
-Use the Symbol by adding it from the UI Library
+Use the Symbol by Adding It from the UI Library

 [![Use the Symbol by adding it from the UI Library](https://media.balsamiq.com/img/support/guides/How_to_Create_a_Symbol/media_1379616484725.png)](https://media.balsamiq.com/img/support/guides/How_to_Create_a_Symbol/media_1379616484725_lg.png "6\.
 Use the Symbol by adding it from the UI Library")